Q&A Session: David Rostan

-Simplicity. you see it in our message, product and website. we grow vs others b/c we are the most simple and elegant solution. our balance of enterprise power with consumer usability. we need to echo that in our product marketing AND we need to speak in terms of solutions to the pains people actually have.
-So, if we are the best at making sure that client doesn’t slip thru your fingers because the experience for that invitee – the prospect – you never consider anything else. that prospect is worth the best experience and that’s what we provide and how we position.
+Simplicity.
+You see it in our message, product, and website.
+We grow vs others b/c we are the most simple and elegant solution.
+Our balance of enterprise power with consumer usability.
+We need to echo that in our product marketing AND we need to speak in terms of solutions to the pains people actually have.
+So, if we are the best at making sure that the client doesn’t slip thru your fingers because of the experience for that invitee – the prospect – you never consider anything else.
+That prospect is worth the best experience and that’s what we provide and how we position.

 I’d love to understand your email strategy and any referral schemes.
 What works?
 What hasn’t?

-We are lucky. using the product is referral. so we don’ usually have to ask. in the past, 2-sided discounts or, better yet, credits! (people don’t like to waste the credit they have “earned”)
+We are lucky.
+Using the product is a referral.
+So we don’ usually have to ask.
+In the past, 2-sided discounts or, better yet, credits!
+(People don’t like to waste the credit they have “earned”).

 What marketing campaigns have you seen the most success with when converting freemium users to paying users?

-Running them against paywalls. then build a nurture off of that. so, reminders is a great example for us. people NEED to make sure the don’t get no-shows. they need to distribute the agenda to get people on the same page. they need to try this feature. then, when they do, they either upgrade or don’t. but if they don’t, we can send case studies, content and other information that can show the value (to THEM) of the feature vs the cost. and when we talk about that, we aren’t always talking ROI – there is an emotional value that people understand. they have a need and the cost isn’t usually the issue vs the huge benefit.
+Running them against paywalls. then build nurture off of that.
+So, a reminder is a great example for us.
+People NEED to make sure they don’t get no-shows.
+They need to distribute the agenda to get people on the same page.
+They need to try this feature.
+Then, when they do, they either upgrade or don’t.
+But if they don’t, we can send case studies, content, and other information that can show the value (to THEM) of the feature vs the cost.
+And when we talk about that, we aren’t always talking ROI – there is an emotional value that people understand.
+They have a need and the cost isn’t usually the issue vs the huge benefit.

-What’s your advise to someone very much interested in marketing but has no clue on what to specialist in ?
-What criteria should one take into account to decide beside what s asked by the market and one’s passions ?
+What’s your advice to someone very much interested in marketing but has no clue on what to specialize in?
+What criteria should one take into account to decide besides what is asked by the market and one’s passions?

-Marketing is fun because the specializations are so varied. quant to creative and everything in between.
+Marketing is fun because the specializations are so varied.
+Quant to creativity and everything in between.
 What you love to do should be your depth, if you think of the now-classic T-shaped marketer view.
-That said, i see more marketing generalists coming back, which gives highly adaptable people who can understand customer and write persuasively a great chance to dive in, do a lot of stuff and see what they love (and what’s profitable in the market for their skills), that’s one reason the customer support to marketing pipeline is so good at a lot of SaaS companies.
+That said, I see more marketing generalists coming back, which gives highly adaptable people who can understand the customer and write persuasively a great chance to dive in, do a lot of stuff and see what they love (and what’s profitable in the market for their skills), that’s one reason the customer support to marketing pipeline is so good at a lot of SaaS companies.